 Safe fieldwork is successful fieldwork.
 Thorough preparation can pre-empt many potential problems.
 When discussing your research with your supervisor please think about the safety implications of where you are going and what you are doing.
 Following this discussion and before your travel will be approved, you will be required to complete a travel risk assessment form.
 This requires you to set out the significant safety risks associated with your research, the arrangements in place to mitigate those risks and the contingency plans for if something goes wrong.
 There is an expectation that you will take out University travel insurance.
 Your department also needs accurate information on where you are, and when and how to contact you while you are away.
 The travel assessment process should help to plan your fieldwork by thinking through arrangements and practicalities.
-The following website contains some fieldwork experiences which might be useful to refer to https://www.socsci.ox.ac.uk/fieldworkers-experiences
+The following website contains some fieldwork experiences which useful refer might be to to https://socsci.web.ox.ac.uk/fieldworker-experiences